-We have audited the accompanying financial statements of the governmental activities, major fund, and aggregate remaining fund information of the Town of Windham as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the Town's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the governmental activities, major fund, and aggregate remaining fund information of the Town of Windham, as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise the Town of Windham's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, major fund, and aggregate remaining fund information of the Town of Windham, as of December 31, 2022, and the respective changes in financial position, and the respective budgetary comparison for the general fund for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the respective financial position of the governmental activities, major fund, and aggregate remaining fund information of the Town of Windham, as of December 31, 2023, and the respective changes in financial position, and the respective budgetary comparison for the major general fund for the year then ended in accordance with accounting principles generally accepted in the United States of America.